vogelino/vogelino/README.md

 ### ![🕔](./readme/now.svg) Current Endeavors:
 - Moved back to Switzerland after more than a year as a freelance web developer and designer in Santiago de Chile. <br/>**Currently open to job opportunities in Switzerland!** [Contact me now!](mailto:contact@lucasvogel.click)
 - Mostly coding and designing software applications and websites
-- Enjoy different creative practices like graphic design, ceramics, illustration, and animation
+- Enjoying different creative practices like graphic design, ceramics, illustration, and animation

 ---